• Modern UX

 Telemetry events and crash reports are enabled by default and associated with logged-in users.
 If you would like to opt out of telemetry and crash reports, you can disable the feature during sign up or under Settings > Privacy in the Warp app.

-Unlike classic terminals, Warp requires you to sign up and log in to use the app.
+Unlike classic terminals, Warp asks you to sign up and log in to use the app.
 This is more in line with what we might expect from cloud-based apps like Figma or GitHub.

 • Ensures your personal workflows are available any time you use Warp, on any machine